Petrichor-Labs/nmea_data_convert/README.md

 optional arguments:
-  -h, --help            show this help message and exit --drop_previous_db_tables, --dropt
+  -h, --help            show this help message and exit --cycle_start CYCLE_START, --cs CYCLE_START
-                        drop previous DB tables before importing new data;
+                        talker+sentence_type, e.g. 'GNRMC'; used to key off of for sentence merging, and more; must appear once and only once in each cycle, and must be at the beginning of each cycle; must contain date and time information for sentences to be datetime stamped --num_sentences_per_cycle NUM_SENTENCES_PER_CYCLE, --spc NUM_SENTENCES_PER_CYCLE
+                        If the cycle_start argument is not provided, and sentences are not all of type GSV, cycles will be inferred from this argument.
+Every num_sentences_per_cycle will be given the same cycle_id starting with the first sentence.
+Sentence merging is based on cycle_id.
-                        only applies when output_method is 'db' or 'both' --backfill_datetimes, --bfdt
+  --backfill_datetimes, --bfdt
-                        backfill datetimes where missing by extrapolating from messages with datetime information
+                        backfill datetimes where missing by extrapolating from messages with datetime information --drop_previous_db_tables, --dropt
+                        drop all previous DB tables before importing new data; only applies when output_method is 'db' or 'both'
 ```
 ## Examples
 ### Example 1
+Output cycles of NMEA sentences to CSV files using GNRMC sentences as the cycle start:
 ```
 $ ls -l *.csv
 ls: *.csv: No such file or directory
-$ python nmea_data_convert.py test_data/test_data_all.nmea csv
+$ python nmea_data_convert.py test_data/test_data_all.nmea csv --cs GNRMC

 Reading in data... done.